 Mr Cheng is SATS' Chief Corporate Officer.
-He joined SATS in May 2017, and oversees the Group's business development, strategic investments and mergers and acquisitions, corporate strategy, legal and secretariat, risk and safety as well as corporate admin and support services functions.
+He joined SATS in May 2017, and oversees the Group's business development, strategic investments and mergers and acquisitions, corporate Resilience in Action 37 strategy, legal and secretariat, risk and safety as well as corporate admin and support services functions.
 He is responsible for working closely with SATS' business units and leading the acceleration of its strategy of feeding and connecting Asia.